mik44698/mayo-clinic-er-forecasting/README.md

 ## My Role
 - Data Engineer & Machine Learning Contributor
 - Preprocessed and analyzed ~94,000 patient records
-- Engineered temporal features such as day of week, seasonality, and rolling averages
 - Trained and evaluated machine learning models, including XGBoost
 - Contributed to model evaluation, documentation, and presentation of results